codeBud7/manager-readme/README.md

 # 💡 How can I help you
 **Provide context.** Most of my day is spent collecting, filtering and sharing context/information from across other projects, domains, and product lines.
 I’ll try to push information to you as much as I can but feel free to ask about anything else.

-**Cheer.** I will celebrate your successes.
+**Cheer.** Do good and talk about it.
 If you're not a person who self-promotes, please let me do it for you.
 Tell me when things go well, share the things which make you proud, and I'll cheer/share appropriately.

-**Firefight.** If my favourite opening line is "I could use a hand with...", my second favourite is "I screwed up: ...".
-A mistake, if shared, becomes a challenge; if hidden, becomes a failure.
+**Sponsor.** Find growth opportunties to show and grow your skills.

 **Other.** Please let me know how else I can help.

 # 💪 How you can help me
-Do amazing work.
+**Do amazing work.**
 This is the expectation.
 Let me know if there is something preventing you from accomplishing this.

-Disagree with me.
+**Disagree with me.**
 The best solutions comes from a healthy level of debate.
 We need to be able to separate our ideas from our egos.
 I’ll challenge your ideas with the goal of coming to the best possible solution, I hope you’ll challenge mine.

-Tell me when I screw up.
+**Tell me when I screw up.**
 This is very important.
 I screw up and sometimes don’t notice.
 I need to know or I’ll likely do it again.

-Communicate.
+**Communicate.**
 One of my jobs is to provide context.
 Are you missing some?
 Let me know and I’ll fill you in or go find out.

 # 🛠 Your development
-Your career is yours.
-You know best how you’d like to grow and in what areas.
+**Your career is yours.** You know best how you’d like to grow and in what areas.
 I can provide feedback and an outside perspective.

-I’ll do my best to provide growth and learning opportunities, it’ll be up to you to seize them.
+I’ll do my best to sponsor growth and learning opportunities, it’ll be up to you to seize them.
 Let’s work together on this.

 At the end of the day, it is your career.
 We set your goals and I can help you achieve them.

-# 👨🏻‍🌾 Feedback
-Feedback is critical to both of our successes.
-Three dimensions are required for people to continue to give you feedback:
-Safety - Unlikelihood of being punished for giving feedback.
-Should be high Effort - The amount of work in order to give feedback.
-Should be low Benefit - How likely is it that giving you feedback will materially impact your behavior?
-Should be high

-Let me know if I don't do well on any of these three dimensions.

 # 🔁 1:1s
-I prefer to spent at least 45 minutes per week directly with you.
-Every week?
-Yes.
+I prefer to have at least one conversation per week directly with you.

-It's important for me to constantly stay in touch and get a better understanding about how you are doing and if I can support.
+It's important for me to constantly stay in touch and get a better understanding about how you are doing and how I can support.

 This are the subjects I'm intersted in but don't see your 1:1 as status report.
 Your topics go first.